Bashiqa: History

 In 2012, car bombs went off in the town.

-In June 2014, ISIL militia took over the city, and changed the name to Du'a city.
+In June 2014, ISIL militants took over the city, and changed the name to Du'a city naming it after Du'a Khalil Aswad.
 Yazidi civilians fled the city in 2014.
 The region had seen fighting between ISIL and Kurdish Peshmerga forces, but remained under ISIL control throughout 2015 and most of 2016.

 Turkish soldiers were deployed in a training mission in the Mosul District in 2015, without authorization of Baghdad, but with permission of Iraqi Kurdistan.

 On 7 November 2016, during the Battle of Mosul, Kurdish Peshmerga fighters launched a massive offensive to liberate the town from ISIL control.
 Peshmerga had surrounded the town for two weeks.
 There were believed to be 100 to 200 ISIL militants left.
 Commander Kaka Hama said the Peshmerga descended from three fronts, and that coalition airstrikes played a large role in the assault.
 In the early afternoon, it was reported that Bashiqa was liberated and that the Peshmerga were in full control.

 Yazidi holy sites

-Bashiqa has numerous Yazidi shrines, including:
+Bashiqa and Bahzani has numerous Yazidi shrines, including:

-Shrine of Sitt Nefîse ("Lady Precious"; patron of fever and insomnia).
-Sitt Nefîse is the personification of a sacred fig or olive tree near Bashiqa.

-Shrine of Shehîd ibn Jerr (Seth), the son of Adam and the progenitor of the Yazidis.
-His tomb and qubbe (conical spire) are at Bashiqa.